Kainzor/Self-study/Terraform/README.md

 I will also be updating this readme file everytime I try out something and make a small document about my "todays" work and so on.

+<h3>#7 Terraform Association exam!</h3>
+I've been thinking and I have made up my mind that I want to start studying for the Terraform Associates exam.
+I've come to a point where I feel like I can't learn more unless getting a real hands-on experience so I think this would be a good time to start learning for the exam.
+I've learned quite a lot in a short period of time doing all my previous projects and I've come to a understanding how some syntaxes work and how to create stuff like groups, users, app reg, subscriptions and so on.
+The documentations on the website is really good and it's enough for me to understand how things work.

+I think this is a correct step to move forward and I hope that I even learn something new while I study for the exam.
+Depending how difficult the exam is I am going to give my self 1-2 weeks to study before I take it.
+I will keep on updating this section if there is anything new or special that I've learned while I am studying.
+Wish me good luck!

 <h3>#6 Application registry & customer secret</h3>
 Today I made a app registration & a customer secret for the app registration, I tried to make it with service principals as well but it didn't work out well because I kept getting timed out when I was creating the resource.
 I tried to see what the difference between app reg and service principals was and it turns out it was a quite confusing topic.
 I didn't want to deep dive too much into this so I am keeping it on the side for now.
 But a successful work on the app registration project!